- Australia is already using lots of renewable energy.

 Table: Renewable energy usage and plans

-This table shows the “2019 percentages of electricity that were renewable” and the “renewable energy plans” for Australia, its states and territories.
+This table shows the “2019 percentages of renewable electricity” and the “renewable energy plans” for Australia, its states and territories.

 |Area||% Renewables||Renewables Plans|